 routes: [{ exact: true, path: '/', component: '@/pages/index' },{ exact: true, path: '/users', component: '@/pages/users' },{ component: '@/pages/404' },]

-will match, which is why the router will fall back to the 404 route and render src/pages/404.tsx
+If a user visits /foo, neither / nor /users will match, which is why the router will fall back to the 404 route and render src/pages/404.tsx.

 Routes can be protected by specifying high-level component wrappers.

-can define a wrappers
+For example, src/pages/user can define a wrappers property:

 import React from 'react'function User() {return <>user profile</>}User.wrappers = ['@/wrappers/auth']export default User

-See below example as content of src/wrappers/auth
+See below example as content of src/wrappers/auth,

 import { Redirect } from 'umi'export default (props) => {const { isLogin } = useAuth();if (isLogin) {return <div>{ props.children }</div>;} else {return <Redirect to="/login" />;}}